 Adapter JNDI Name Description jms-xa-adp eis.jms.WLSConnectionFactoryJNDIXA Provides transaction semantics via the XAResource.
 Used when the required QOS is Exactly-once .
 This envelops a received message and sends it within a user transaction (XA/JTA).
 The following requirements apply to use of this resource adapter: Any WebLogic Server implementation being bridged must be release 7.0 or later.
 The source and target JMS connection factories must be configured to use the XAConnectionFactory.
-Note: Before deploying this resource adapter, refer to the "Configuring Interoperability for WebLogic Domains" on page 4-2 for specific transactional configuration requirements and guidelines. jms-notran-adp eis.jms.WLSConnectionFactor yJNDINoTX Provides no transaction semantics.
-Used when the required QOS is Atmost-once or Duplicate-okay.
-If the requested QOS is Atmost-once, the resource adapter uses AUTO_ACKNOWLEDGE mode.
-If the requested QOS is Duplicate-okay, CLIENT_ACKNOWLEDGE is used.
-Note: For more information about the acknowledge modes used in non-transacted sessions, see "Understanding WebLogic JMS" in Programming WebLogic JMS .
+Note: Before deploying this adapter, refer to the Section 4.1.2, "Configuring Interoperability for WebLogic Domains" for specific transactional configuration requirements and guidelines. jms-notran-adp eis.jms.WLSConnectionFactoryJNDINoTX Provides no transaction semantics.
+Used when the required QOS is Atmost-once or Duplicate-okay .
+If the requested QOS is Atmost-once , the resource adapter uses AUTO_ACKNOWLEDGE mode.
+If the requested QOS is Duplicate-okay , CLIENT_ACKNOWLEDGE is used.
+Note: For more information about the acknowledge modes used in non-transacted sessions, see "Understanding WebLogic JMS" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server .

-Source and Target Bridge Destinations
+2.2.2 Source and Target Bridge Destinations